“Replication is an enzyme governed process, in which new DNA molecule is formed by the process of semi-conservative DNA replication.”

 Unfortunately, those aren’t present in our genome.
 Consensus sequences are commonly present in yeast.
 Replication is a bidirectional process, meaning, two different helicases work in opposite directions to unwind the DNA.

-Consequently, two different replication fork and origins of replication form and create a replication bubble (see the image).
+Consequently, two different replication forks and origins of replication form and create a replication bubble (see the image).
 Many different replication bubbles are formed to initiate replication at thousands of locations on a chromosome.

 Elongation leads to the synthesis of a new DNA strand using the DNA polymerase.
 Enzyme DNA polymerase is a class of nucleic acid synthesis enzymes having a groove, when ssDNA passes through, a new nucleotide will be added, correctly.